 The ops hire will be working cross-functionally with stakeholders across the organization on a regular basis.
 It adds immense value to have positive relationships and easily form partnerships with these colleagues so that it’s a mutually beneficial relationship.
 They should have the ability to effortlessly build rapport with the community and the company.

 Being able to work autonomously and, essentially, find things to do, will likely lead to a successful ops person.
 They will most likely be the only person in their role, so they should be a self-starter, constantly looking for ways to make things better, and sometimes getting scrappy to get things done.

 This is something that took me years to learn, but now that I have, my life (and work wellbeing) is better for it.
 As with all community teams, priorities, timelines, projects, and circumstances constantly change.
 As someone who supports the entire team from all sorts of angles, having flexibility, being able to pivot, and embracing the chaos, will serve the ops person well.

 Communities and community teams are all different, so you know what is most important for this hire.
 Use what you want, leave won’t you don’t!
 There is no ‘perfect’ template here, but hopefully this has provided some food for thought on what you can include in your job description.
-In my next article, we’ll dive into roles and responsibilities day-to-day that you can also include in your job description.

 More about Community Operations